Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - __No amount of__ fire or freshness can challenge what a man can store up in his ghostly heart.

 - I think that voice __held him most__, with its fluctuating, feverish warmth, because it couldn't be over-dreamed - that voice was a deathless song.

+- This was his off day and __with laudable initiative__ he had hurried out "to see".

+- It was __a random shot__.

+- Gatsby's notoriety, spread about by the hundreds who had accepted his hospitality and so become authorities upon his past, had increased all summer until he __fell just short of__ being news.

+- Just why these inventions were a source of satisfication to James Gatz of North Dakota isn't easy to say.